Inter-Services Intelligence: Organizational structure

-Military officers of the armed forces as well as civilian officers from the Federal Investigation Agency (FIA), Federal Board of Revenue (FBR), Pakistan Customs, police, and judiciary make up ISI's general staff.
+Military officers of the three branches of the Pakistan Armed Forces and paramilitary forces such as ANF, ASF, Pakistan Rangers, Frontier Corps, Gilgit-Baltistan Scouts and Maritime Security Agency as well as civilian officers from the Federal Investigation Agency (FIA), Federal Board of Revenue (FBR), Pakistan Customs, Police, Judiciary and Ministry of Defence make up ISI's general staff.
 They are recruited on deputations for three to four years and enhance the ISI's professional competence.
-Experienced army officers who perform well are given repeated extensions in their service.
 According to some experts, the ISI is the largest intelligence agency in the world in terms of total staff.
 While the total number has never been made public, experts estimate around 10,000 officers and staff, which does not include informants or assets.

+Directorates

-The Wings are further divided into various directorates, which are sub-divided into departments, each directorate is usually headed by an officer of the Major-General, Air-Marshal or Rear Admiral rank.
+The wings are further divided into various directorates, which are sub-divided into departments, each directorate is usually headed by a major general, air marshal, or rear admiral.